-Following the nationwide closure of schools in Summer 2020 due to the COVID-19 pandemic, Government advice is for all pupils to return to full-time school from the beginning of the Autumn Term 2020.
+Following the nationwide closure of schools in January 2021 due to the COVID-19 pandemic, Government advice is Pre-Reception pupils may attend school from the beginning of the Spring Term 2021.

 The government measures state that such young children cannot be expected to fully socially distance according to the government recommendations and neither the school nor its staff can guarantee this.
 We can, however, offer measures that educate our pupils about social distancing to protect themselves and others.

 Each class group will operate as its own entity (bubble or pod).
 We aim not to integrate pupils and teachers between different class groups to avoid the potential spread of the virus.
 Adults that do cross between class groups must aim to remain 2 meters or more away from others and not offer 1:1 care unless for first aid or in an emergency.
 Adults that cross between class groups for a significant amount of time or tend to the needs of a member of another bubble should inform the principal in any event.

 It is vital that everybody works with us to protect the school community and to respect this policy.

 Rucksacks will replace blue book bags for the time being.
 Rucksacks must be clearly named and can be used to carry the below items:

 Both lunch and mid-morning fruit must be brought into school in a single dishwasher-proof container such as Tupperware.
 Pupils must be able to completely manage their own lunch box independently.